Rohingya refugees need protection of their rights now more than ever

 Nearly one million Rohingya, a persecuted mostly Muslim minority in Myanmar, have fled waves of violent attacks in the country since 1978 and sought refuge in neighbouring Bangladesh.
 The overwhelming majority of them began arriving three years ago when more than 740,000 Rohingyas fled Myanmar.
 For the foreseeable future, Rohingya refugees will remain in Bangladesh’s Cox’s Bazar district.
 This briefing provides an update on the human rights situation facing the refugees as they contend with the COVID-19 pandemic.
 Amnesty International calls on the government of Bangladesh to ensure the participation of Rohingya refugees in the decisions that affect them.

-''Let us speak for our rights''- Human rights situation of Rohingya refugees in Bangladesh.
+”Let us speak for our rights”- Human rights situation of Rohingya refugees in Bangladesh.

-The future of nearly a million Rohingya refugees is at stake, and the pandemic is only further driving them to a life of exclusion.
+The future of nearly a million Rohingya refugees is at stake, and it is time to give Rohingya refugees a voice in the decisions that affect them.

 Nearly one million Rohingya refugees are living in threadbare camps in Cox’s Bazar, Bangladesh, after they fled their homes in Myanmar due to the military’s crimes against humanity - which are currently the subject of a case under the Convention on the Prevention and Punishment of the Crime of Genocide at the International Court of Justice.